construction bulldozer overhead shot

 11. Validate selection requirements where required.
 (CFR 60-4.3[a]7.k.)

-12. Conduct evaluation for and encourage interest in promotion of all minority and female personnel.
+12. Conduct evaluation for and encourage interest in the promotion of all minority and female personnel.
 (CFR 60-4.3[a]7.l.)

 13. Ensure standing practices do not have a discriminatory effect.
 (CFR 60-4.3[a]7.m.)